zokradonh/kopano-docker/README.md

 Additionally a dedicated env file is created for each container (at least where that would make sense).
 The env file has the container name as part of the file name.
 For example for the `kopano_server` container the filename is named `kopano_server.env`.
 These additional env files are auto created when running `setup.sh`.

 Any additional configuration should be done through environment variables and not done in the actual container.
 The images working with configuration files (e.g. `kopano_core`, `kopano_webapp`, `kopano_meet`) have a mechanism built in to translate env variables into configuration files.
-For services that can directly work with env variables (e.g. `kopano_konnect`, ´kopano_kwmserver´) these can be specified directly.
+For services that can directly work with env variables (e.g. `kopano_konnect`, `kopano_kwmserver`) these can be specified directly.
 Please check the individual `README.md` files for further instructions.

 The compose file itself is part of the git repository and should not be edited directly.
-Instead a `docker-compose.override.yml` (will be ignored by git) file can be created to override and extend the default one.
+Instead a `docker-compose.override.yml` file (will be ignored by git) can be created to override and extend the default one.
 See https://docs.docker.com/compose/extends/ for more information.

 #### Why is my compose override file ignored?